Small Island Cultures Research Initiative

 Islands are storied places.
 We want to hear the stories.
 We want to hear the ballads.
 We want to learn about island narratives.
 And we want to tell you a few stories of our own.
 The 13th International Small Island Cultures conference will be held in St. John’s, Newfoundland and Labrador, Canada, from June 16–19, 2017 at Memorial University of Newfoundland.
 The main conference theme will be “Stories, Ballads and Island Narratives.”

-The delegates will be invited to submit expanded versions of their papers on stories, ballads and island narratives for consideration for a themed double issue of Shima: The International Journal of Research into Island Cultures [www.shimajournal.org] Any specific questions regarding the journal submissions should be directed to Philip Hayward at email@example.com.
+The delegates will be invited to submit expanded versions of their papers on stories, ballads and island narratives for consideration for a themed double issue of Shima: The International Journal of Research into Island Cultures.
+Any specific questions regarding the journal submissions should be directed to the editor, Philip Hayward.

 Information on St. John’s